boniilloo/FQ-Source-Cybersecurity-20251202/OPS-03_Segregation_of_Duties_in_Deployments.md

 ✅ **Migration-Based Database Changes**: Database changes are managed through version-controlled migration files with timestamps

+✅ **Appropriate for Current Context**: Single-developer model is appropriate and compliant for the current organizational structure

 ### 7.2.
-Recommendations
+Future Recommendations (When Team Grows)

+The following recommendations will be implemented as the development team expands:

 1. **Implement Approval Workflow**: Establish a requirement for a second person to approve production deployments before they proceed

-2. **Separate Development and Deployment Roles**: As the team grows, assign separate roles for development and deployment, ensuring developers cannot deploy their own changes without approval
+2. **Separate Development and Deployment Roles**: Assign separate roles for development and deployment, ensuring developers cannot deploy their own changes without approval

 3. **Implement Code Review Process**: Require code review before deployments, ensuring at least one other person reviews changes